Disney Vacation Club

 With the exception of Saratoga Springs and Old Key West, the DVC resorts at Walt Disney World and Disneyland are located right next to Disney’s resort hotels.
 The units are extremely nice — in many respects actually nicer than most of Disney’s hotel rooms.

 Studio units at the Walt Disney World Disney Vacation Club resorts are about the size of Disney’s Deluxe hotel rooms (355 to 412 square feet) and include a mini-fridge and microwave.
-Studios sleep 4 (plus one baby under age 3 in a crib) in two Queen beds or a Queen bed and a full-size sofa bed.
+Most studios sleep 4 (plus one baby under age 3 in a crib) in two Queen beds or a Queen bed and a full-size sofa bed.
+The studios at the Villas at the Grand Floridian can sleep 5; they have a pullout bed slightly smaller than a twin under the television, which is big enough for a child or small adult.
+Disney is actively remodeling the studios at the Villas at Wilderness Lodge to add the same kind of extra bed.
+When that refurbishment is finished, those studios will sleep 5 as well.

 There are also 1- and 2-bedroom villas that include a full kitchen (with all the basic cooking utensils, pots, pans and dishes supplied) and living room in addition to the bedroom(s), plus a whirlpool tub in the master bedroom and a washer/dryer in a closet.

 - Most 1-bedroom villas sleep 4 (plus one baby under age 3 in a crib), with a King bed in the bedroom and a full-size pullout sofa in the living room.
-At Animal Kingdom Villas, most of the 1-bedroom units sleep 5 and at Bay Lake Tower, Villas at Grand Floridian and Old Key West, all of the 1-bedroom units sleep 5.
+At Animal Kingdom Kidani Villas, the 1-bedroom units sleep 5 (the ones at Animal Kingdom Jambo House sleep 4) and at Bay Lake Tower, Villas at Grand Floridian and Old Key West, all of the 1-bedroom units sleep 5.
 In the units with a higher capacity, here is an additional pullout single bed in the living room.
+Most 1-bedroom villas have one bathroom, but at Animal Kingdom Kidani Villas and Bay Lake Tower, the they have two bathrooms.

 The Treehouses at Saratoga Springs Resort have 3 bedrooms and sleep 9 (plus one baby under age 3 in a crib).
 There is one Queen bed each of the first two bedrooms; bunk beds in the third bedroom; and a full-size pullout sofa and a single pullout chair in the living room.